-- fixed payments (including in-substance fixed payments), less any lease incentives receivable; - variable lease payment that are based on an index or a rate, initially measured using the index or rate as at the commencement date; - amounts expected to be payable by the Group under residual value guarantees; - the exercise price of a purchase option if the Group is reasonably certain to exercise that option; and - payments of penalties for terminating the lease, if the lease term reflects the Group exercising that option.
+- fixed payments (including in-substance fixed payments), less any lease incentives receivable; - variable lease payment that are based on an index or a rate, initially measured using the index or rate as of the commencement date; - amounts expected to be payable by the Group under residual value guarantees; - the exercise price of a purchase option if the Group is reasonably certain to exercise that option; and - payments of penalties for terminating the lease, if the lease term reflects the Group exercising that option.

 Lease payments to be made under reasonably certain extension options are also included in the measurement of the liability.
 The lease payments are discounted using the interest rate implicit in the lease.
-If that rate cannot be readily determined, which is generally the case for leases in the Group, the lessee's incremental borrowing rate is used, being the rate that the individual lessee would have to pay to borrow the funds necessary to obtain an asset of similar value to the right-of-use asset in a similar economic environment with similar terms, security and conditions.
+If that rate cannot be readily determined, which is generally the case for leases in the Group - the lessee's incremental borrowing rate is used.

-To determine the incremental borrowing rate, the Group:

-uses recent third-party financing received by the individual lessee as a starting point.
+To determine the incremental borrowing rate, the Group uses recent third-party financing received by the individual lessee as a starting point.
 Lessees are divided into regions according to geographical segments.
 The financing is divided into groups based on the remaining terms of the contracts (up to 1 year, up to 2 years, up to 3 years, up to 4 years, up to 5 years and longer than 5 years).
 The calculated average interest rates for each group and region are used in measuring the right-of-use asset and lease liability.

 The Group is exposed to potential future increases in variable lease payments based on an index or rate.
 These possible changes in lease payments are not taken into account in the lease liability until they take effect.
 When adjustments to lease payments based on an index or rate take effect, the lease liability is reassessed and adjusted against the right-of-use asset.
 Lease payments are allocated between principal and finance cost.
 The finance cost is charged to profit or loss over the lease period so as to produce a constant periodic rate of interest on the remaining balance of the liability for each period.